-- To allow all producers the opportunity to supply pigs to Coles by complying with APIQ✓® Standards including CSC.
+- So producers supplying to Coles have a single Compliance Audit annually conducted by an APIQ√[®] registered auditor. - To allow all producers the opportunity to supply pigs to Coles by complying with APIQ√® Standards including CSC.

-Standard CSC 1.1 Performance Indicators for pen space and housing are met for all pigs.
+Performance Indicators for pen space and housing are met for all pigs.

-Stocking Density

-A. Are the pens for sows and gilts large Yes No Piggery Map/Plan enough for the pigs to turn around in, lie down, and fully extend their limbs?
-Piggery Map/Plan Are the pens a minimum of 3.6 m2 excluding drains but including the slats?
-Yes No Piggery Map/Plan Is there a minimum lying area of 1.5 m2 in group housing for the sows and gilts?
-Yes No 1 188CLY Widey/ Hall B. Are the feeding and mating stations large enough so that the sows or gilts are not simultaneously touching the sides or ends?
-Yes No Piggery Map/Plan C. Are the pen sizes for the weaner, grower, and finisher pigs as per Table 3 below: Coles Minimum Space Requirements (m2 per pig & m2 Deep Litter per pig) for weaners, growers, and finishers.
-Yes No Piggery Map/Plan Note: The minimum floor space requirements for weaners, growers, and finishers is calculated as sq m per pig = live weight to the power of 0.67 x 0.031536 D. Do Hospital Pens allow for an extra 150 percent than what is specified in Table 3?
-Yes No Piggery Map/Plan E. Are boars kept in stalls?
-Yes No Piggery Map/Plan Are individual boar pens a minimum of 6 m2/boar?
-Yes No Piggery Map/Plan Are the group housing pens for boars a minimum of 3.6 m2/boar?
+space and nearing are met for an pigor Stocking Density A. Are the pens for some enough for the pigs in, lie down, and fu limbs? to turn around Yes No Piggery Map/Plan Piggery Map/Plan - ninimum of 3.6 m 2 but including the Yes No Piggery Map/Plan Is there a minimum lying area of 1.5 m2 in group housing for the sows and gilts?
+No B. Are the feeding and large enough so tha are not simultaneous sides or ends? at the sows or gilts Yes No Piggery Map/Plan C. Are the pen sizes for grower, and finisher 3 below: Coles Min Requirements (m 2 p Litter per pig) for w and finishers. r pigs as per Table imum Space per pig & m 2 Deep Yes No Piggery Map/Plan - · r weaners, shers is calculated live weight to the D. Do Hospital Pens al 150 percent than w Table 3?
+Yes No Piggery Map/Plan E. Are boars kept in st alls?
+Yes No Piggery Map/Plan Are individual bo minimum of 6 m Yes No Piggery Map/Plan Are the group ho boars a minimum ousing pens for n of 3.6 m2/boar?
 Yes No Piggery Map/Plan

-36 Example: A 70 kg pig to the power of 0.67 x 0.0315 = 0.54 sq m per pig minimum available floor space area.
+35 Example: A 70 kg pig to the power of 0.67 x 0.0315 = 0.54 sq m per pig minimum available floor space area.
 The calculation is based on the average weight of pigs in the group.

-Standard CSC 1.2 Husbandry
+Standard CSC 1.2

+Husbandry

 Practices